Who We Are

 Diane Gary has responsibility for the organization’s finance, human resources, grant management and general business activities.
-Ms. Gary has held similar roles in other early-stage companies, including Rosetta Inpharmatics through the initial funding, IPO and acquisition by Merck & Co.
+Gary has held similar roles in other early-stage companies, including Rosetta Inpharmatics through the initial funding, IPO and acquisition by Merck & Co.
 Inc., and KidStar Interactive Media.
 Most recently, she was HR Director for Merck’s Seattle and San Francisco research sites.
 Prior experience also includes work with a hospital foundation, with a nonprofit healthcare association, and on the board of the Country Doctor Community Health Centers.
-Ms. Gary holds an MBA degree from the University of Washington.
+Gary holds an MBA degree from the University of Washington.

 Vice President, Computational Oncology

 Justin Guinney is the Vice President of the Computational Oncology group at Sage Bionetworks.
 His group contains specialists from multiple domains, including molecular biology, computer science, and oncology, and focuses on the development of computational models for optimizing patient diagnosis, prognosis, and treatment in cancer.
-Justin is an expert at large-scale analysis of genomic data, and works regularly with clinicians to link these models to complex cancer phenotypes.
-Prior to joining Sage Bionetworks, Justin co-founded and managed a software company called FiveSight Technologies, now part of Intalio Corp.
-Dr Guinney received a BA from the University of Pennsylvania in History, a BS from the University of Illinois, Urbana-Champaign in Electrical Engineering, and a PhD from Duke University in Computational Biology and Bioinformatics.
+Dr. Guinney is an expert at large-scale analysis of genomic data, and works regularly with clinicians to link these models to complex cancer phenotypes.
+Prior to joining Sage Bionetworks, he co-founded and managed a software company called FiveSight Technologies, now part of Intalio Corp.
+Dr. Guinney received a BA from the University of Pennsylvania in History, a BS from the University of Illinois, Urbana-Champaign in Electrical Engineering, and a PhD from Duke University in Computational Biology and Bioinformatics.

 Mike Kellen, PhD